MicrosoftDocs/azure-docs-powershell/azps-10.0.0/Az.Synapse/Enable-AzSynapseActiveDirectoryOnlyAuthentication.md

 -------------     --------------------------------- -----      ------------
 ContosoWorkspace                               True Consistent 3/23/2022 8:27:47 AM
 ```
-This command enables Azure AD only authentication for workspace ContosoWorkspace by ResourceId.
+This command enables Microsoft Entra ID only authentication for workspace ContosoWorkspace by ResourceId.

 ## PARAMETERS